Shamanbenny/SneakyOwl/app/tools/bite-trail/README.md

 ## Core User Stories

 - As a signed-in user, I can add a food-place pin from my current GPS location.
-- As a signed-in user, I can click anywhere on the map to place a pin manually.
+- As a signed-in user, I can click the map while location picking is active to place a pin manually.
 - As a signed-in user, I can drag a placed pin to correct its exact location.
 - As a signed-in user, I can store the place name, cost per person, rating out of 10, comments, and optionally what I bought.
 - As a signed-in user, I can append visits to an existing place and delete my own visits.